 For his post, he edited the LCC image to create something which looked considerably more Dutch.

-In particular, Paul deleted the on-road advanced stop lines (aka ASLs or Bike Boxes).
+In particular, Paul deleted the on-road advanced stop lines (aka ASLs or Bike Boxes) and the on-road cycle lanes.
 Quite right too, as these are something which are not really "Dutch".
-They exist, but they're rare, and wouldn't be found in a modern design for a busy street like this.
+They exist, but they're rare, and shouldn't be found in a modern design for a busy street like this.

 "We favour ASLs"